tanaylab/schic2/README.md

 }
 ```

+#### Translating contact maps into genomic coordinates ####
+Each row in the above supplied contact maps represents a single contact.
+The columns in the files are fend1, fend2 and count, where fend1/2 are the IDs of the interacting fragment ends.
+You can use the [GATC.fends](http://www.wisdom.weizmann.ac.il/~lubling/schic2/GATC.fends.gz) file (also available in the genomic database supplied above under the seq/redb directory) to translate the fend ids into genomic coordinates.
+The GATC.fends file maps each fend ID (first column) to chromosome and coordinate (2nd and 3rd columns).

 ## Analyse Single-Cell Hi-C datasets ##
 Once the contact maps of the cells are uploaded to the genomic database, you can start their analysis.
 All code and parameter files are supploid under the _analysis_ directory.